Skip to content

 • Excessive use of keyword-rich anchor text

-Now, you might be wondering, “Why do these backlinks matter so much?”
-Well, the answer lies in how search engines like Google evaluate and rank websites.
+Now, you might wonder, “Why do these backlinks matter so much?”
+The answer lies in how search engines like Google evaluate and rank websites.

 Search engines use complex algorithms to determine the relevance and authority of a website.
 One of the key factors they consider is the quality and quantity of backlinks pointing to your site.